udacity/fend-office-hours/OfficeHoursReview2_5_2015_OOJS/OfficeHoursReview2_5_2015.md

 Link to office hours: [Office hours link](https://plus.google.com/events/cvrejvitte5a37k1vfli1veler8)

+1. Objects in JS and Encapsulation
-1. “this” in JavaScript
+2. “this” in JavaScript
-2. Prototypal chains
+3. Prototypal chains
-3. Object decoration
+4. Object decoration
-4. Functional Classes
+5. Functional Classes
-5. Prototypal classes
+6. Prototypal classes
-6. Pseudoclassical Classes
+7. Pseudoclassical Classes

 ##Objects in JS and Encapsulation